nodecopter/nodecopter.com/CONTRIBUTING.md

 * Finish remaining compass pages
 * Add note about drift / testin drone flight in venues before picking them
-* Finish story page (done by @rmehner)
+* Finish story page (done by @rmehner & @mrnugget)
 * T-Shirt, Sticker, etc. shop (needs: t-shirt design / printing partner)
-* Add a blog (needs: romulus scripting support)
+* Add a blog
 * Create /people pages.
-Use these as partials on the event pages (needs: romulus partial support)
+Use these as partials on the event pages
-* Link to compass homepage from all compass pages (needs: romulus scripting support)
+* Link to compass homepage from all compass pages